nugget/zeitgit/README.md

 boring and portable as possible.
 Where practical, hooks and scripts are written in basic bourne shell with minimal toolkit assumptions.

+Zeitgit uses email as the transport mechanism so it doesn't require an active net connection while commits are being logged.
+Commit mails to the receiver service will simply queue and be sent when a net connection is available later.

 ## Credits ##

 Zeitgit was developed internally at FlightAware to facilite a company-wide